Advances in Medications to Treat Hepatitis C

 The most common side effects of Daklinza with sofosbuvir were fatigue and headache.
 Daklinza carries a warning that serious slowing of the heart rate (symptomatic bradycardia) and cases requiring pacemaker intervention have been reported when amiodarone (brand names Cordarone, Pacerone) is co-administered with sofosbuvir in combination with another HCV direct-acting antiviral, including daclatasvir.
-Co-administration of amiodarone with sofosbuvir in combination with Daklinza, is not recommended.
+Since taking amiodarine with sofosbuvir can lead to dangerous slowing of the heart, co-administration of amiodarone with sofosbuvir, in combination with Daklinza, is not recommended.

 It’s a very exciting and hopeful time for people with Hepatitis C as treatment is rapidly changing for the better.
-We now have higher cure rates, shorter treatment times, and all-oral treatment regimens for most people with HCV infection.
+We now have higher cure rates, shorter treatment times, and oral treatment regimens for all people with HCV infection.
 For current treatment protocols, please see “Medication Regimens According to HCV Genotype.”

 This page has been updated and medically reviewed October 2016.